Maximality of correspondence representations: Abstract

 \section{Abstract}

-In this paper, we fully characterize maximal representations of a C*-correspondence.
-This strengthens several earlier results.
-We demonstrate the criterion with diverse examples.
-We also describe the noncommutative Choquet boundary and provide additional counterexamples to Arveson's hyperrigidity conjecture following the counterexample recently found by the author and Adam Dor-On.
+In this paper, we fully characterize maximal representations of a C*-correspondence, thereby strengthening several earlier results.
+We demonstrate the maximality criteria through diverse examples.
+We also describe the noncommutative Choquet boundary and provide additional counterexamples to Arveson's hyperrigidity conjecture following the counterexample recently found by the author and Dor-On.
+Furthermore, we identify several classes of correspondences for which the hyperrigidity conjecture holds.